astronomer/docs/learn/use-case-airflow-mlflow.md

 ![Graph view of the feature_eng DAG showing a task creating the necessary MinIO buckets, a task group that prepares the MLflow experiment if it does not yet exist and data extraction and feature building tasks.](/img/examples/use-case-airflow-mlflow_feature_eng_dag_graph.png)

-The [`train`](https://github.com/astronomer/use-case-mlflow/blob/main/dags/train.py) DAG trains a RidgeCV model on the engineered features from `feature_eng` and then registers the model with MLflow using operators from the [MLflow Airflow provider](https://github.com/astronomer/airflow-provider-mlflow).
+The [`train`](https://github.com/astronomer/use-case-mlflow/blob/main/dags/train.py) DAG trains a RidgeCV model on the engineered features from `feature_eng` and then registers the model with MLflow using operators from the [MLflow Apache Airflow® provider](https://github.com/astronomer/airflow-provider-mlflow).

 ![Graph view of the train DAG showing tasks fetching data and experiment information and training the model.
 Afterwards a task group contains tasks to register the model with MLflow, create a model version and transition the model version.](/img/examples/use-case-airflow-mlflow_train_dag_graph.png)